sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/04-cpu-instructions.md

 :::

-## Execution of a program (Instruction cycle)
+## Instruction cycle

-A program is executed as a series of steps.
+A program is executed as a series of steps, which are called sub-cycles.

 ### Instruction Fetch

-Next instruction is loaded into the CPU from memory.
+An instruction is loaded into the CPU from memory.
 A memory read cycle is executed.
-Similar for any instruction.
+Common for all instruction.

 ### Decode

-CPU decides the instruction binary pattern and decides on what action to take.
+Handled by CU.
+Binary pattern of the instruction and what action to take is decided.
+Common for all instruction.
-Similar for any instruction.

 ### Operand Fetch

-If the operation requires additional operands in memory, ready cycles are executed to fetch them.
+If the operation requires operand(s), they are read from memory.
 Depends on the operation.
-Somtimes optional.
+Optional for some operations.

 ### Execution cycle

-Instruction is executed by the CU.
+CU executes the instruction.
 CPU generates the signal for its internal circuits to carry out the operation.
 Depends on the operation.